Elevated Command Prompt (I.T EXPERT)

 How To Link Shortcut To Task Scheduler

-This is similar to the way you create shortcut in the first method.
+This is similar to the way you create shortcuts in the first method.

-Right click on the desktop and select New, then click shortcut.
+Right-click on the desktop and select New, then click the shortcut.

 In the browse box, type schtasks/run/tn “name-of-task”